notchloeno/embolden-at-random/README.md

 * At the top right of chrome, next to the URL bar, there should be a small puzzle icon.
 This is your extensions options menu.
 * Click the puzzle icon, and pin EmboldenAtRandom
 * The extension is now installed!
 Simply navigate to a webpage with a lot of text and click the icon at the top-right to embolden some stuff.

-### Why is this not on the Chrome Extension Market?
-There is a $5 registration fee and I am currently bankrupt, sorry!

 ### About the project:
 This is a Chrome extension that adds an icon to your taskbar which, when clicked, randomly changes randomly sized chunks of text on a web-page to be bold.